Johnny Hornby

-Johnny Hornby is the chairman of Prince Harry’s Sentebale charity and the founder of the marketing and PR holdings company The&Partnership.
-Previously, Hornby was managing director at TBWA, the marketing company which managed Tony Blair’s 2001 election campaign.
+Johnny Hornby is an English marketing executive.
+He is the founder of the marketing and PR holdings company The&Partnership.
+Previously, Hornby was managing director at TBWA, the marketing company which managed Tony Blair's 2001 election campaign.

 Early life

-Hornby's father ran the Royal Shakespeare Company and later became chairman of Rank Xerox; his mother was a journalist.
-Hornby was born in Lemington Spa, but due to his father's work, he attended a state school in the south of France before moving to Connecticut.
-At fourteen years of age, Hornby's father sent him to board at Marlborough College in Wiltshire, England.
-Upon graduation, he studied history and politics at Edinburgh University.
+Hornby's father, Derek Hornby, was a British business executive who was chairman of London and Continental Railways.
+His mother was a journalist.
+Hornby was born in Leamington Spa, but due to his father's work, he attended a state school in the south of France before moving to Connecticut.
+At the age of 14, Hornby's father sent him to board at Marlborough College in Wiltshire, England.
+He later studied history and politics at the University of Edinburgh.
 At 19 years of age, Hornby interned as a runner at the Cogent Elliot agency.
-Upon graduation, Hornby worked at the Ogilvy & Mather agency before moving to CDP in 1995, where he gained his first senior position.
+Upon graduation, He worked at the Ogilvy & Mather agency before moving to CDP in 1995, where he gained his first senior position.

 Career

-The early 00s
+The 2000s

 After working at Ogilvy and CDP, Hornby became the managing director of the international advertising agency TBWA.
 Following a search co-ordinated by Labour backbencher Peter Mandelson TBWA won New Labour’s account and worked on Tony Blair's 2001 general election campaign.
 Hornby worked on the Labour Party's advertising campaign in the run-up to the 2001 UK general election.
 Following the campaign, which saw Blair re-elected with 413 seats, Hornby set about founding an agency with TBWA's former chief executive Simon Clemmow under the provisional title, Clemmow Hornby.
 Hornby offered Mandelson a role at his new agency in the hope that Mandelson's involvement might win other high-profile accounts.
 Later, after Charles Inge joined the firm, Clemmow, Hornby, and Inge combine their surnames to create the name CHI.
 Upon leaving TBWA, Hornby struck an agreement, allowing him to take one of TBWA's most valuable accounts, Sir Charles Dunstone, the former chairman of the mobile phone retailer, Carphone Warehouse.
 Dunstone allowed Hornby to run CHI from a loft above Carphone Warehouse's Marlybone Road shop in Northwest London, effectively enabling Hornby to create an agency with little or no start-up costs and one major client.
 By 2004 CHI had new offices in Wardour Street, Soho.

-The late 00s

 Following a string of successful pitches, the agency developed a client base ranging from drinks companies to financial services to radio stations.
 When Hornby came to sell a 49.9% stake in the company to Sir Martin Sorrell, he did so for £30 million.
 Following the deal, Hornby embarked on an acquisition spree.